The early leaver keeps the ownership structure

 Reverse vesting is commonly used for founders who receive shares upfront at incorporation.
 The shares are issued, but the company keeps a repurchase right over the unvested portion if the founder leaves early.

-The structure is meant to protect the company and remaining founders from a cap table where someone owns a large stake after stopping contribution.
+The structure is meant to protect the company and remaining founders from a ownership structure where someone owns a large stake after stopping contribution.
 It matters most before the first real disagreement, because after that the conversation is already more expensive.

 Reverse vesting turns founder equity from a permanent gift into equity that has to be earned by staying in the work.